‘Zero operational X-ray machines’: NYC schools halt pop-up screening as metal detectors break down

 The move comes amid broader concerns about school safety that have emerged this year.
 Roughly 120 school administrators and staffers signed an open letter calling on the city to replace broken scanners and hire more school safety agents, whose ranks have plummeted 28% over the past five years.
 Those staff are also responsible for operating the scanning equipment.

-It’s unclear whether the decrease is related to shortages of scanning equipment, students bringing in fewer prohibited items, or other factors.
+It’s unclear whether the decrease in the number of dangerous items found in schools is related to shortages of scanning equipment and staff, students bringing in fewer prohibited items, or other factors.

 Deploying metal detectors in city schools has long sparked fierce debate.
 Some students and advocates say the devices make schools feel less welcoming, though some families say they offer reassurance that their kids are safe on campus.